Lost Treasure Story

 Thirty Feet Down

 When they reached the thirty-foot level they encountered another platform of oak logs.
-However, by this time the boys could dig no further without help.
+However, by this time the boys could dig no further.
+They needed help.

 The three young treasure hunters could not persuade the local farmers to help them in their search.
 Their own lost treasure story was beginning to look more and more like fiction.
-Therefore, for a few years the digging stopped.
+For a few years the digging stopped.

 Doctor Simeon Lynd’s the family Doctor of John Smith, one of the young treasure hunters, heard about the boy’s efforts.
 Doctor Lynds, whose office and home were located on the mainland decided to invest in the search for the treasure.